LiliaFramework/Lilia/docs/docs/libraries/lia.languages.md

 ## Overview

 The languages library loads localization files from directories.
 It resolves phrase keys to translated text and allows runtime language switching.
+--[[--
+Multi-language phrase support.

+Helix has support for multiple languages, and you can easily leverage this system for use in your own schema, plugins, etc.
+Languages will be loaded from the schema and any plugins in `languages/sh_languagename.lua`, where `languagename` is the id of a language (`english` for English, `french` for French, etc).
+The structure of a language file is a table of phrases with the key

+]]
 ---

 ### `lia.lang.loadFromDir(directory)`